 - Income Support; Income-Based Jobseeker’s Allowance; Income-Related Employment and Support Allowance;

 - Child Tax Credit, provided you are not entitled to Working Tax Credit, and have an annual household income (as assessed by HM Revenue & Customs) that does not exceed £16,190;

-- Where parent(s) are entitled to Working Tax Credit during a four-week ‘run-on’ period after they stop qualifying for Working Tax Credit, their children are entitled to free meals;
+- Working Tax Credit during a four-week ‘run-on’ period after they stop qualifying for Working Tax Credit;

 Support with childcare costs